OHDSI/Perseus/README.md

 In order to RUN API

-1. REBUILD, FROM PATH WHERE setup.py LOCATED
+1. Rebuild, from path where setup.py located
 ```
 $ python setup.py install
 ```